barryclark/jekyll-now/_posts/2015-05-28-advection.md

 layout: post
 ---

-\(
+$$
    \def\phi{\varphi}
-\)
+$$

-*Disclaimer*: This is something a little different.
+*Disclaimer: This is something a little different.
 I'm going to step through solving a practice problem for the MJ2424 Numerical Methods final exam, partially as practice teaching (and understanding) the material, partially as practice writing scientifically, and partially for fun.
-I'll be working off my own derivation, but checking my answers, so I really hope the material is accurate.
+I'll be working off my own derivation, but checking my answers, so I really hope the material is accurate.* — JB

 ##What is Computational Fluid Dynamics?
 CFD is the process of reducing problems in Fluid Dynamics to stepwise, iterative processes computers can solve.
 Specifically, it involves taking a real-life continuum and reducing it to a finite-volume calculation with a set number of cells, across each of which a very simple calculation will be performed.
 This allows us to turn a complex calculus problem, difficult for computational problem solving, into a linear algebra problem, which is much simpler.